Make your spring cleaning green with these 7 nontoxic, eco-friendly brands

 Spring cleaning has never felt so resonant: sweeping away the old, letting in the new; giving your home a well-earned fresh start, after it served as a work/living/leisure space for the past year.

 But do you have to clean your cleaning?
 Most cleaning supplies are a double-edged sword: full of toxins and housed in single-use plastic.
-And according to the UK-based Ellen MacArthur Foundation, only 10 percent of your average bottled household cleaner is made of active ingredients.
+And according to the U.K.-based Ellen MacArthur Foundation, only 10 percent of your average bottled household cleaner is made of active ingredients.
 The rest?
 Water.

 Many household cleaners leave behind a lot of waste, from excess packaging to the unknown amounts of VOCs (volatile organic compounds) that linger well after you’ve wiped your last surface down.
 Luckily, the market has grown savvy.
 Companies are creating transparent, sustainable, low- to no-waste cleaners made with good-for-you (and the planet!) ingredients that actually work.